devleonardoamaral/debian-nvidia-installer/README.md

 sudo apt purge --autoremove debian-nvidia-installer
 ```

+* `sudo` runs the command as administrator.
-This removes the package and its dependencies.
+* `apt purge` removes the package completely, including its configuration files.
+* `--autoremove` also removes any dependencies that are no longer needed.

 ---